davidbouckaert/zephyr-scale-cloud-reporter/README.md

-## What is ZH?
+## What is ZH Cloud?

-ZH, or zephyr helpers is a Node JS framework that implements test suites with [Zephyr scale](https://marketplace.atlassian.com/apps/1213259/zephyr-scale-test-management-for-jira?tab=overview&hosting=cloud) for Jira.
+ZH Cloud, or zephyr helpers is a Node JS framework that implements test suites with [Zephyr scale](https://marketplace.atlassian.com/apps/1213259/zephyr-scale-test-management-for-jira?tab=overview&hosting=cloud) for Jira.

 It uses a soft-assert function to absorb failing assertions and translate them to a true/false value.